Uxbridge, Massachusetts: Education

 Local schools include the Earl D. Taft Early Learning Center (Pre-K–3), Whitin Intermediate School (4–7), Uxbridge High School (8–12), and Our Lady of the Valley Regional.

 Uxbridge is also a member of one of the thirteen towns of the Blackstone Valley Regional Vocational School District.
 Uxbridge students in eighth grade have the opportunity to apply to Blackstone Valley Regional Vocational Technical High School, serving grades 9–12.

-The New York Times called Uxbridge education reforms a "little revolution" to meet family needs.